biothings/biothings.api/docs/doc/studio_guide.rst

    :width: 100%

 All parameters must be entered in a JSON format.
 Ex: double quotes for strings, square brackets to define lists, etc. A changed parameter can be saved using the "Save" button, available for each parameter.
-The "Reset" button can be used to switch it backto the original default value that was defined in the configuration files.
+The "Reset" button can be used to switch it back to the original default value that was defined in the configuration files.

 Ex: Update Hub's name